Published on June 30th, 2021 | by Subhash Nair0

 Perhaps it is time MARii gets an independent audit.

-This is a government agency that hires its own “consultants” and sets its own standards.
+This is a government agency that hires its own “consultants” and sets its own standards without peer review and without transparency.
 The worst part is it doesn’t matter whether Barisan Nasional, Pakatan Harapan or Perikatan Nasional is in charge, the same people are still working at MAI/MARii taking salaries from the taxpayer.

 If this isn’t worrying enough, it seems like they’ve now moved on from the ailing auto industry to the booming medical industry.
 Surely it is time to do an independent investigation into the agency by actual experts in the field.